c3g/GenPipes/pipelines/epiqc/README.md

 epiqc_report
 --------------------

-epiQC report is consist of five sub-steps inclduing four independent steps to generate individual report files for each metric computed and one step to combine all of them to generate a final report file.
-A user can independently run each sub step but in order to generate final report, reforts from BigWigInfo, ChromImpute and EpiGeEC are required.
+epiQC report is consist of five sub-steps including four independent steps to generate individual report files for each metric computed and one step to combine all of them to generate a final report file.
+A user can independently run each sub step but in order to generate final report, reports from BigWigInfo, ChromImpute and EpiGeEC are required.
 This final report is a TSV file with the decision of each signal track [i.e whether the sample has passed from all the metrics or there are alerts that user need to be concerned]